 Interest rate risk is the impact that fluctuations in market interest rates can have on the value of the Authority's investments.
-The Authority's funds are invested in money market funds and guaranteed investment contracts, as permitted in the trust indenture.
+The Authority's funds are invested in money market funds as permitted in the trust indenture.
 Money market funds are considered cash equivalents and have an average maturity date of less than three months.
-Investments in guaranteed investment contracts are subject to repurchase agreements collateralized by securities as allowed in the trust indenture.
-The investment contracts have a defined termination date and a set rate of return thereby limiting interest rate risk.
+As of June 30, 2018, excluding money market funds, the Authority had no investments.